wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;I can reject only verbally.
 At best I remember to repeat the formula, “This is not me, this is not mine.
 I am beyond all this”.

 **M:**&ensp;Good enough.
 First verbally, then mentally and emotionally, then in action.
-Give attention to the reality within you and it will come to light.
+Give attention to the reälity within you and it will come to light.
 It is like churning the cream for butter.
 Do it correctly and assiduously and the result is sure to come.

 **Q:**&ensp;How can the absolute be the result of a process?